Our Team

 Florence joined Mind HK in Dec 2021 as the Finance Manager.
 She worked as an Accountant in a multi-national moving company over 20 years before joining Mind HK.
 She hopes to use her knowledge and experience to let Mind HK’s accounting policy become more perfect and systematic.

-Issac Wong, Digital Communications Assistant
+Issac Wong, Communications Coordinator

 Matthew has been with Mind HK since September 2021.
 Growing up in Australia, his passion and interest has always been within the realms of mental health and disability.
 From attaining a Bachelor’s degree in Psychological Science as well as Masters in Autism Studies to working in various NGOs, he has always dedicated his time and effort to supporting individuals with varying capabilities.